LunarWatcher/lunarwatcher.github.io/content/posts/2022-08-02-lua-54-introduction.md

 Many operations with return types results in values being added to the stack.
 If you're not sure what you're dealing with in any given situation, [this great Stack Overflow answer](https://stackoverflow.com/a/59097940/6296561) includes a method for printing the stack, which is insanely useful if you're feeling insecure about the Lua stack.

+I'll cover the push arguments later, but it's worth taking note of `lua_pop()`.
+This function removes an item from the stack, and it takes an index in the same system described here.
+It's particularly useful to get rid of unwanted or temporary values, though that's worth covering later in more depth.

 ### Arguments and return values

 A lot of library functions you make are going to take arguments, and/or return values from the function.

 As a heads-up, I'll cover tables with and without metatables, and what exactly both those are, in a later article.
-For now, we'll stick with primitive input and output types.
+For now, we'll stick with primitive input and output types, that being strings, ints, bools, and the obligatory nil (null) value.

 #### Arguments